 Summary and conclusions

-• A slippery slope is an argument that suggests that a certain initial action could lead to a chain of events with a relatively extreme result, or that if we treat one case a certain way then we will have to treat more extreme cases the same way too.
+- A slippery slope is an argument which claims that an initial action could lead to a chain of events with an extreme result, or that if we treat one case a certain way then we’ll have to treat more extreme cases the same way too.

-• Slippery slope arguments can be either reasonable or fallacious; their validity depends on a number of factors, such as the likelihood that the initial event in question will lead to the proposed end result, and the phrasing used to convey this likelihood.
+- Slippery slope arguments can be either reasonable or fallacious, depending on factors like the likelihood that the initial event in the chain will lead to the proposed end result, and the phrasing that’s used to convey this likelihood.

-• You can respond to a fallacious slippery slope by attacking the proposed slope directly in a variety of ways, such as by pointing out missing pieces in the slope, highlighting the disconnect between the different pieces of the slope, pointing out the distance between the start and end points of the slope, or demonstrating that it’s possible to stop the transition between the start and end points of the slope.
+- You can respond to a fallacious slippery slope directly by pointing out missing steps in it, highlighting the disconnect/distance between the different steps, or demonstrating that it’s possible to stop the transition between the start and end points.